Gap Years: Pros, Cons, & How to Make them Effective

 What is a gap year?

-How do I take one?
+How do I take a gap year?

 What are the pros of taking a gap year?